planttheidea/fast-copy/README.md

 - `WeakMap`
 - `WeakSet`

-Circular objects are supported out of the box as well.
-By default a cache based on `WeakSet` is used, but if `WeakSet` is not available then a standard `Object` fallback is used.
+Circular objects are supported out of the box.
+By default, a cache based on `WeakSet` is used, but if `WeakSet` is not available then a fallback is used.
 The benchmarks quoted below are based on use of `WeakSet`.

+## Aspects of copying

+Inherently, what is considered a valid copy is subjective because of different requirements and use-cases.
+For this library, some decisions were explicitly made.

+### Error references are copied over (instead of creating a new `*Error` object)

+While it would be relatively trivial to copy over the message and stack to a new object of the same `Error` subclass, it is a common practice to "override" the message or stack, and copies would not retain this mutation.
+As such, the original reference is copied.

+### The constructor of the original object is used, instead of using known globals.

+Starting in ES2015, native globals can be subclassed like any custom class.
+When copying, we explicitly reuse the constructor of the original object.
+However, the expectation is that these subclasses would have the same constructur signature as their native base class.
+This is a common community practice, however because there is the possibility of inaccuracy if the contract differs, it should be noted.

 ## Benchmarks